 “One man’s myth is another man’s religion.” ― Joseph Campbell

-To answer this question, we first need to ask if religion’s mythology is a universal or collective perception?
+Joseph Campell’s observation prompts a question.
+Is the mythology of religion a universal or collective perception?
 Well, the answer to this question is, unfortunately, no. Every religion has its unique mythology.
 There isn’t one singular universal mythology.
 Religions tend to evolve, mutating, and being shaped by culture.
 Nevertheless, there are two significant groups of religious mythology, Western and Eastern.

 Western mythology finds its home in the Abrahamic religions (2).
 These are the Semitic religions of Judaism, Christianity, and Islam.
 These belief systems are the rebranding of Egyptian, Persian, Assyrian, and Babylonian mystery religions.